Skip to main content

 The following table shows the classification of capital gains according to their origin.

-(*) Provided that the returns do not derive from affected elements or are obtained in the scope of an economic activity.
+(*) As long as the income does not derive from affected elements or are obtained within the scope of an economic activity.
 (Back)

 Origin